lucydot/ChooChoo/docs/instructors/setup.md

     2. Click on the green `Use this template` button towards the top-right hand corner and select `Create a new repository`
     3. Specify the owner, repository name and description
     4. Click on `Create repository`

-=== "Fork existing"

-    1. Find an [existing ChooChoo repository](./existing.md) in your subject domain
-    2. Click on the `fork` icon towards the top-right hand corner
-    3. Specify the owner, repository name and description
-    4. Click on `Create Fork`

 === "Integrate"